 We are raising funds to distribute grants to eligible restaurants towards designing and building their outdoor winter dining spaces.
 Funds can be used toward design, construction, applicable fees and supplies (ex: permit fees, tents, heaters).
 Grants will be distributed through the Colorado Restaurant Foundation*, a 501c3 non-profit that serves as the philanthropic arm of the Colorado Restaurant Association.
 If you’d like to make a contribution, please click the donate button below.

-Restaurant grant application coming soon.
-If you would like to be notified when the application is live, join our mailing list here.
+If you would like to be notified about additional grant application rounds or other COVID-19 restaurant news, join our mailing list here.

 About the charrette

 Monday, October 19, 2020, 8:45 a.m. – 3:30 p.m.
 (Kickoff by Gov. Polis at 8:45 a.m.)